pharo-project/pharo5-vm/mc/VMMaker.oscog.package/Cogit.class/README.md

 blockStarts <Array of <BlockStart>>
 	the starts of blocks in the current method blockCount
-	the index into blockStarts as they are being noted, and hence eventuakly teh total number of blocks in the current method labelCounter <Integer>
+	the index into blockStarts as they are being noted, and hence eventually the total number of blocks in the current method labelCounter <Integer>
 	a nicety for numbering labels not needed in the production system but probably not expensive enough to worry about ceStackOverflowTrampoline <Integer>